bcpc-pgu/iipc-17/docs/Template.md

 ## Over-engineering

-> *Improvements over the minimal solution; Should not change the complexities (time and memory).
+> *Improvements over the minimal solution; Probably, should not change the complexities (time and memory).

 ...